uppinder/iitg-webmail-notify/README.md

     username : username, // Without @iitg.ernet.in
     password : password,
-    mailServer: mailServer // Among 'teesta', 'disang', 'naambor', 'tamdil', 'dikrong' };
+    mailServer: mailServer // Among 'teesta', 'disang', 'naambor', 'tamdil', 'dikrong'
+    path: '', // specify relative folder where to save attachments
+              // defaults to folder where this is called from
+    debug: true // for extra output, defaults to false };

   // Create new Webmail object